Anyro0/IDS-NLP-disaster-tweets/README.md

 # Repository Guide

 Welcome to this repository!
-This guide outlines the contents of the repository and provides step-by-step instructions for replicating the analysis.
+This guide outlines the contents of the repository and provides instructions for replicating the analysis.

 ## Table of Contents
 1. [Overview](#overview)